intel/neural-compressor/docs/graph_optimization.md

   ```
   2. Measure the performance on original FP32 model.

-  First of all, we create the **resnet50_measurement.yaml** with below settings for leveraging LPOT Benchmark API.
+  First of all, we create the **resnet50_measurement.yaml** with below settings for leveraging Neural Compressor Benchmark API.

   ```yaml
     model: